mrtechtroid/techycalc/README.md

 # TechyCalc
 An All In One Super Calculator which has been made for helping everyone.
 Built in Python Below is the list of versions along with the features included with the Orignal Build along with future updates.
+## Terms of Usage And Additional Information
+1. Read the License Here: https://github.com/mrtechtroid/techycalc/blob/master/LICENSE
+2. If you are using any code or gist of code from this repository you need to Attribute to this profile as follows:
+#### Some Parts Of The Code Has Been Taken From Github:Mrtechtroid/techycalc
+3. Please Note that the above proposed release date can be changed without prior notice.
+4. You can recomend us extra features and we will try to bring in the upcoming releases.
+#### Contributors to this App:
+1. Mr Techtroid - https://github.com/mrtechtroid  - Main App Developer
 ## Version 1.0
 Release Date: 20th July 2020 12:00 P.M (IST) Or 20th July 2020 6:30 A.M (Universal Time)
 Required Libraries: